exonum/exonum-doc/src/get-started/data-proofs.md

 Besides the `new` constructor copied from the previous tutorial, we define the `wallet` getter.

-Finally, we define some method to *modify* schema data:
+Finally, we define some methods to *modify* schema data:

 ```rust
 impl<T> SchemaImpl<T>